refi64/refi64.github.io/posts/using-appveyor-to-distribute-python-wheels.rst

 .. description:
 .. type: text

 `Wheels <http://wheel.readthedocs.org/en/latest/>`_ are the future of distribution.
-No more messy broken `setup.py` scripts or needed a compiler for C extensions!
+No more messy broken `setup.py` scripts or a needed a compiler for C extensions!
 Of course, this has a glaring issue: a Linux user can't build Wheels of their C extension for Windows.
 Unless, of course, you use `Travis CI <https://travis-ci.org/>`_, install the MinGW compilers, define the compiler variables, etc. However, there is an easier way: `AppVeyor <www.appveyor.com>`_.

 ..
 TEASER_END